nRF24/RF24/README.md

 Design Goals: This library is designed to be...

-* More compliant with the manufacturer specified operation of the chip
+* More compliant with the manufacturer specified operation of the chip, while allowing advanced users
+* to work outside the reccommended operation.
+* Utilize the capabilities of the radio to their full potential via Arduino
 * More reliable and feature rich
-* Easy for beginners to use
+* Easy for beginners to use, with well documented examples and features
 * Consumed with a public interface that's similiar to other Arduino standard libraries
 * Built against the standard SPI library.

-March 2014: Optimization begun
-April 2014: Optimization nearing completion
+April 2014: Official Release: Still some work to do, but most benefits have been realized

 * The library has been tweaked to allow full use of the FIFO buffers for maximum transfer speeds
-* Changes to read() functionality have increased reliability and response
+* Changes to read() and available () functionality have increased reliability and response
 * Extended timeout periods have been added to aid in noisy or otherwise unreliable environments
 * Delays have been removed where possible to ensure maximum efficiency
-* Arduino Due fully supported with extended SPI functions
+* Full Due support with extended SPI functions
+* ATTiny 24/44/84 25/45/85 now supported.
 * More!
 See the links below and class documentation for more info.

 Please refer to: